HSBNE-Archive/Policy/Rules/Rules.md

     considered equivalent and acceptable for these activities to be performed electronically ( eg by email), so long as the electronic medium used has storage capacity, and these messages are stored.
+3. The official communications medium of the association is defined by the currently standing management committee.
+Unless otherwise notified to the association members in writing, it defaults to the forum software hosted on the HSBNE domain. http://forum.hsbne.org